friend0/platform-stack/README.md

 Component's can also define a list of containers that the constituent manifests may depend on.
 These configurations allow for command shorthands like `stack up app` and `stack build app` that will operate on all manifests, or containers respectively.

+## Examples

+If you would like to use the Stack CLI without first configuring your own project, you can navigate to the examples directory to get a feel for how to setup projects, and how stack works.

+- [Basic Application](./examples/basic/README.md): A lightweight dummy application for testing out stack commands
+- [Nginx/React/Go Web Application](./examples/react-app/README.md): A prototypical web application with a backend, and frontend serving up compiled assets.
+This example uses CRA for a simple web frontend.
+The binary is built and served up by Nginx at runtime, and calls out to a golang backend.

-### Running
+## Running Examples

 The Stack CLI requires a running kubernetes cluster to perform most commands.
 Locally, this will usually be Docker-Desktop, or Minikube.
 See install instructions for [Docker Desktop](https://docs.docker.com/docker-for-mac/#kubernetes#kubernetes) and [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).

-Many stack commands refer back to the project configuration file for information on how to execute.
-To save typing, Stack will search the present working directory for a configuration file named `./stack-local.yaml`.

-⚠ **Ensure you are in a configured directory, or have explicitly provided a path to a project configuration file**

-In a directory with project components defined and configured, you may run `stack build` then `stack up` to bring up the latest version of the stack.ommands.

 The stack CLI assumes the present working directory is the root project directory, and that a configuration file exists.
 Alternately, you can provide the desired root directory (with configuration file) by setting the `project_directory` flag on the root stack command.

+⚠ **Ensure you are in a configured directory, or have explicitly provided a path to a stack configuration file**

+To run any of the example app, first check which environments are available by running `stack environment list`.
+If an environment is active, it will show up green in the list.
+If none are active, you can run `stack environment local` - be sure to note any environment variables that need to be set, then confirm the environment by repeating the command above.

+Next, check which pods may already be running in the current environment by running `stack pods`.

+In a directory with project components defined and configured, you may run `stack build` then `stack up` to bring up the latest version of the stack.
+You can then run `stack pods` again to see

+You may check the health of the current cluster by running `stack health` - tt can take a few moments for a new deployment to come up.

+When your stack is healthy, you can start tailing logs with `stack logs -f [DEPLOYMENT_NAME]`.

+You can enter a currently running container on a target pod with `stack enter [DEPLOYMENT_NAME]`.

 In a directory with project components defined and configured, you may run `stack build` then `stack up` to bring up the